mindee/doctr/references/detection/README.md

      ...
 }
 ```
-If you want to train a model with multiple classes, you can use the following format
+If you want to train a model with multiple classes, you can use the following format where polygons is a dictionnary where each key represents one class and has all the polygons representing that class.

 labels.json
 ```shell